Laiye: Intelligent Automation and RPA

 On This Page

-Chinese intelligent automation platform provider specializing in RPA, AI agents, and Work Execution System framework for enterprise digital workers.
+Chinese intelligent automation platform provider specializing in RPA, AI agents, and Agentic Document Processing for enterprise digital workers.

 Overview

-Laiye pioneered the Work Execution System framework, combining human workers with AI-powered digital workers for enterprise automation.
-Founded in Beijing, the company became China's leading RPA vendor and the only Chinese company recognized in Gartner's Magic Quadrant for Robotic Process Automation for five consecutive years.
-Laiye serves one out of every five Fortune Global 500 companies operating in China and maintains a developer community of nearly 800,000 members.
+Laiye built its position as China's leading RPA vendor on the Work Execution System framework, which combines human workers with AI-powered digital workers for enterprise automation.
+The company is the only Chinese vendor recognized in Gartner's Magic Quadrant for Robotic Process Automation for five consecutive years and serves one in five Fortune Global 500 companies operating in China.

 Within WEP, RPA, process mining, NLP, conversational AI, and recognition technologies combine into a unified automation framework.
 The UiBot Mage product integrates traditional RPA with AI-powered document processing, while self-developed OCR and image recognition engines handle document-intensive workflows.
 Process mining identifies automation opportunities before digital worker deployment, creating an end-to-end pipeline from document capture through structured data output.

 Fortune Global 500 companies deploy Laiye's Work Execution Platform for back-office automation including finance, HR, and customer service processes.
-Process mining identifies automation opportunities before digital worker deployment, reducing configuration overhead at the point of rollout.
+Process mining identifies automation opportunities before digital worker deployment, reducing configuration overhead at rollout.
+Laiye's developer community of approximately 800,000 members provides a talent pool concentrated in the APAC region.

 Enterprises implement Laiye's NLP-powered systems for customer interaction automation through chatbots and virtual assistants integrated with RPA workflows, connecting front-office engagement with back-office document processing.
 Platforms combining RPA with conversational AI in a similar unified model include AutomationEdge, a hyperautomation provider that bundles IT automation, conversational AI, and IDP under one platform.